 What do we learn about the Lord’s Supper from this passage?

 All of this is the primary biblical data for the Lord’s Supper.
-There are verses in Acts that talk about “the breaking of bread,” which some think refers to Communion, but those comments could also be a reference to eating a regular meal together.
+There are verses in Acts that talk about “the breaking of bread,” which some think refers to Communion, however, those comments are generic in nature so they may simply be a reference to eating a regular meal together.

 On a practical level, the New Testament leaves us with several unanswered questions.
 For example,